Craankism/calc/README.md

 # calc
 simple calculator on local host website

-- simple calculations (no exponents an stuff)
+- simple calculations (no exponents and stuff)
 - basic calculator design (like windows)
 - CI/CD with GitHub Actions (release-please)